Discover more from Where on Planet Earth

 Weather

 Tulum is a tropical destination, so for the most part the weather will cooperate throughout the year.
 However, you should keep it mind that it has two main seasons: rainy and dry.
 The rainy season is from May to October, and the dry season is from November to April.
 The temperature in January and February can get “chilly” (never lower than 67 degrees F though).
-The summers are humid and wet, but rain in the tropics is fast and furious, so even when it rains it ends fast (except when there is a hurricane).
+The summers are humid and wet, but rain in the tropics is fast and furious, so even when it rains it ends fast (except when there is a hurricane, which has happened but it’s rare).
 The best months in terms of weather are March, April, October, and November.

 Seaweed